About Missing Logs

 - Shipment Info: Enter shipment information for the log.

-Begin filling in the log, event by event:
+Scroll to begin filling in the log, event by event:

 - Select Status: This will be (1) Off-Duty, (2) Sleeper, (3) Driving or (4) On-Duty.
 These correspond to the numbers of a keyboard for 10-key entry.